Research, Evaluation, and Consulting

 assess community needs and interests, taking care to understand the multiple and conflicting expectations of stakeholders

 design and fund socially engaged arts and humanities projects that respond to these sometimes conflicting community needs and interests

 understand how socially engaged cultural interventions participate in an ever-changing historical process that both transforms and is transformed by the communities in which they are embedded

 create mechanisms for measuring the effects of the arts and humanities on Indianapolis' cultural ecology to provide feedback to stakeholders who intend to reshape future artistic practice and funding.

-The Cultural Ecologies Project is more than a simple program of assessment or summative evaluation.
-It is aimed at creating a new mechanism for community developmental assessment grounded in multidisciplinary expertise.
+The Cultural Ecologies Project is aimed at creating new mechanisms for community based research and evaluation grounded in multidisciplinary expertise.

 If you would like to learn more about IAHI Consulting Services, please contact us at email@example.com.